Exponential moments of affine processes: Definitions and main results

-holds for every $t,s \ge 0$ and $(x,A) \in D \times \cB(D)$. \end{enumerate} \begin{rem} Since $X$ is cadlag, the law of $X$ under $\PP^x$ is a probability measure on the Skorokhod space of cadlag paths $\DD(\Rplus, \RR^d)$, for each $x \in D$.
+\begin{rem} Since $X$ is c\`adl\`ag, the law of $X$ under $\PP^x$ is a probability measure on the Skorokhod space of c\`adl\`ag paths $\DD(\mathbb {R}_{\geq0}, \RR^d)$, for each $x \in D$.
 There will be no loss of generality by directly interpreting $\PP^x$ as a measure on this path space. \end{rem}